mikeparisstuff/Dotify/README.md

 At first, Dotify would just do its magic and spit out an image a few seconds later leaving me to wonder how it actually drew the thing.
 This was unacceptable.
 To fix this, I added background threads allowing Dotify to think and draw at the same time.
-If you are interested in adding features or just playing around with some of your own photos fork it, clone it, and watch it live.
+If you are interested in adding features or just playing around with some of your own photos fork or clone it and watch it live.

 You've definitely got to see it to believe it so here are few of my family, friends, and pets dotified.